Robustness of travelling states in generic non-reciprocal mixtures: Introduction

 For different reasons, the system also loses the asymmetric interface between the two species at high $\rho$.
-Starting from a mixed initial state, the high density hinders the segregation kinetics so that A and B particles can only form small domains without macroscopic interfaces (see snapshot and angular density for $\rho=0.7$ in Fig.~\ref{fig:density}(a,b)).
+Starting from a mixed initial state, the high density hinders the segregation kinetics so that A and B particles only form small domains without macroscopic interfaces (see snapshot and angular density for $\rho=0.7$ in Fig.~\ref{fig:density}(a,b)).
 Even starting from segregated initial conditions (black points in Fig.~\ref{fig:density}(c)), however, no travelling state occurs because there is not enough space to create the necessary density gradient of the gaseous B species.
-With a nearly constant density within the B-phase, the two macroscopic interfaces between A and B are then symmetric with each other so that the net unbalanced forces generated at each individual interface cancel each other.
+With a nearly constant density within the B-phase, the two macroscopic interfaces between A and B are then symmetric with each other so that the net unbalanced forces generated at each individual interface cancel.
 As a result, intermediate densities are optimal for generating travelling states, where the probability distribution of the center of mass angular velocity (Fig.~\ref{fig:density}(d)) again shows clear peaks at nonzero $\omega_c$.

 Finally we combine the data from variation of the inner radius and the density into a second phase diagram (see Fig.~\ref{fig:bridge}).
 The white squares have been obtained by setting a threshold on the bridging probability and are seen to demarcate travelling and non-travelling states well in the low density part of the phase diagram.
-In the high-density region, the difficulty of forming asymmetric interfaces then kicks in and prevents the formation of travelling states.
+In the high-density region, the difficulty of forming asymmetric interfaces kicks in to prevent the formation of travelling states.